Longest National Highway in India: 10 Amazing Highways

 Economic Impact of Highways

-The national highway network is the backbone of India’s logistics and supply chain systems.
+The longest national highway in India network is the backbone of India’s logistics and supply chain systems.
 Here is how it has impacted our economy:

 • It makes it easier for commodities to travel both within India and to nearby nations.
 This transport accessibility encourages trade and business, which boosts the economy.